 There is a sports and aquatics centre and a sledding hill, and also spa services available all within a few minutes’ walk of each other.

 On Thursday evenings there is a Fondue Dinner & Evening Descent.
 First there is a dinner with live music at the Sunburst Mid Mountain Restaurant (everything in Sun Peaks seems to have the word “sun” in it) followed by a cruise down the five mile lantern lit ski run with your guide.
-The snow limo is available for those who need it.
+The snow limo is available for those who need it for last minute errands in town.
 The Sun Peaks resort is the perfect destination for winter and the spring seasons for both snow and adventure holidays.

 Anything Else I Should Know About Sun Peaks?

 Yes.
 Compared to other resorts like Whistler or Banff, Sun Peaks is considerably less crowded.
 This is true even at peak times such as Christmas and the New Year.
 There is plenty of space on the slopes, and you don’t have to queue for the lifts – another very good reason to visit Sun Peaks.